 Use instead of dorms.

-Spring, summer, fall, and winter are never capitalized in prose, except when starting a sentence.
+Spring, summer, fall, winter are never capitalized in prose, except when starting a sentence.

 Used in conjunction with quotation marks, it is usually placed outside quotation marks.